enricopolanski/functional-programming/README.md

 })
 ```

-**Nota**.
+**Note**.
 Like for Semigroup, we aren't limited to `struct`-like data types, we also have combinators for working with tuples: `tuple`

 ```ts
 import { Eq, tuple } from 'fp-ts/Eq'